roboconf/roboconf.github.io/en/user-guide/autonomic-management-with-roboconf.md

 * **Log**: to log an entry.
 There is no parameter.
 * **Mail**: to send an e-mail.
 It accepts only one parameter, which is an e-mail address.
 * **Replicate-Service**: to replicate a component on a new machine.
 It takes a chain of component names as parameter.
-* **Replicate-Instance**: to replicate a template instance on a new machine.
-It takes the name of a root instance as parameter.
 * **Delete-Service**: to delete a component that was replicated.
 It takes a component name as parameter.

-Let's see an example with 5 different reactions to 5 different measures.
+Let's see an example with 4 different reactions to 4 different measures.

 ```properties
 # This is a comment ;)